-In recent years, more attention (through the result of many compelling studies) has focused on the impact of the Coach athlete relationship on an athlete’s performance.
-Research from the 2008 Canadian Olympic Study definitively showed that Coach athlete relationships significantly impact athlete performance.
-The study was conducted and written by Penny Werthner as part of the Canadian “Own the Podium” program.
+In recent years, more attention (through the result of many compelling studies) has focused on the impact of the coach-athlete relationship on an athlete’s performance.
+Research from the 2008 Canadian Olympic Study definitively showed that coach-athlete relationships significantly impact athlete performance.
+The study was conducted and written by Penny Werthner as part of the Canadian Olympic Study, ‘Own the Podium’.

 Five Key Themes for Success

 - Strong financial and human resources support system